Girthana/Python/README.md

-This repository will have simple programs in python.
+This repository will have simple programs in Python.

 List of programs:

-Number Guessing Game in python
+Number Guessing Game